Findings Of Sleep Psychology And Mental Health Implications

 Some naps may make you more tired

 After not getting enough sleep one night, some might try and take a nap the next day to decrease sleepiness.
-However, note that naps of some durations could make you even more drowsy afterward.
-The optimal nap length can vary based on a variety of factors such as how sleep-deprived you are at the time, your age, and others.
-In general, however, a nap that’s 20 minutes or less may be ideal in many cases.
-Your first deeper sleep cycle usually begins after you’ve been asleep for one hour, making it harder to wake up soon after this point because of the power of sleep inertia.
+However, note that sleeping in the form of naps of some durations could make you even more drowsy afterward.
+The optimal nap length can vary based on a variety of factors such as how sleep-deprived you are at the time, your age, and other psychological factors as well.
+In general, however, a quick sleep or nap that’s 20 minutes or less may be ideal in many cases.
+Your deeper sleep cycles—which include REM sleep, when you dream—usually begin after you’ve been sleeping for one hour, making it harder to wake up from your sleep soon after this point because of the power of sleep inertia.
 That’s why taking a brief “power nap” may be the best way to get an extra boost of energy on a day when you feel particularly sleepy.

 Other tips for better sleep